-Welcome to the Crowd Supply Creator Guide.
 We work with creators from all over the world on all sorts of worthwhile projects, but for all of them, the process is the same.
-This guide will help you with all aspects of running a crowdfunding campaign and launching your product on Crowd Supply, from the spark of an idea to shipping orders.
+This section of the Crowd Supply Guide will help you with all aspects of running a crowdfunding campaign and launching your product on Crowd Supply, from the spark of an idea to shipping orders.

 Start with this Overview, which will walk you through the steps of bringing your product to life.
 For each step, we’ll point you towards other parts of the Guide for more help and resources.

 Get in touch.
 It’s never too early to talk to us about your project and get feedback on your plans.
 We have years of engineering and product experience, which we’ll use to help you avoid early and costly mistakes.
 Start by filling out our project submission form.
 We accept projects from creators anywhere in the world.

 Create a “Coming Soon” page.
 This is a pre-launch page on Crowd Supply’s site used to build excitement and collect email sign-ups for the upcoming campaign.
 The pre-launch page will turn into your campaign page when your campaign launches.
 Check out some the projects launching soon at Crowd Supply.